The Norwegian Primary Care Research Network

 Why have we established PraksisNett – The Norwegian Primary Care Research Network?

-Our aim is to make it easier to recruit patients in general practice (GP) to research.
-The researchers who will use PraksisNett will conduct research on issues that are important to these patients.
+Our aim is to make it easier to recruit patients in general practice (GP) for research projects.
+Researchers using PraksisNett will conduct research projects on issues that matter for these patients.
 We need research on patients to improve treatment.

 What does it mean that a GP office is part of PraksisNett?

-The GP offices that are part of PraksisNett have said yes to invite patients to research.
-If you, due to your current or past illness, are eligible for a study, your GP will contact you.
-After receiving information about the study, you can freely decide if you want to participate.
-You will not be included in clinical studies without your written consent.
+The GP offices that are part of PraksisNett have agreed to invite patients to participate in research projects.
+If you are eligible for a research project due to your current or past illness, your GP will contact you.
+After receiving information about the study, you are free to decide whether you want to participate.
+You will never be included in clinical studies without your written consent.

 Participation in research studies is always voluntary.
-Whether you choose to participate, or not, does not affect the further treatment you receive from your GP.
+Your decision to participate, or not, will not affect the further treatment you receive from your GP.

 Can I participate in a research study?

 We want all patients to have the opportunity to participate in research studies.
-When a researcher recruits patients through PraksisNett, your GP assesses whether or not you are eligible for the study.
-The GP determines this based on the research study's purpose and criteria for joining.
+When a researcher recruits patients through PraksisNett, your GP assesses whether you are eligible for the study.
+This assessment will be based on the research project’s purpose and criteria for participation.
 Feel free to ask your GP if there are any studies you can participate in.

 Why should I participate in a research study?

-By participating in a study, you can help us gain more knowledge about your illness and the treatment that works.
-This will benefit patients with the same illness as you.
+By participating in a study, you can help us gain valuable knowledge about your illness and effective treatments.
+This benefits not only you, but also patients with the same condition.

 What happens to my patient data in PraksisNett?

-No sensitive personal data will be obtained without your consent in connection with a specific study.
+No sensitive personal data will be collected without your explicit for a specific study.
 In special cases, however, the Regional Committee for Medical and Health Research Ethics (REK) may grant exemption from the requirement for consent (cf. the Health Personnel Act § 29, the Health Register Act § 19 e, and the Public Administration Act § 13 d).
 There are very strict requirements for such exemptions, and all projects will undergo a careful assessment by REK, a Data Protection Officer and the Management Board of PraksisNett.
-You can rest assured that no data in PraksisNett will be astrayed.
+You can rest assured that no data in PraksisNett will remain secured and protected.

 How is my personal data processed in research studies?

-In studies conducted using PraksisNett, the GP's office and the researcher's institution are joint controllers responsible for processing data on the Snow box at the GP office, cf. Article 26 of the General Data Protection Regulation (GDPR).
+In studies conducted using PraksisNett, the GP's office and the researcher's institution are joint controllers responsible for processing data, cf. Article 26 of the General Data Protection Regulation (GDPR).

 Both GPs and researchers are obliged to fulfill your rights in accordance with Chapter 3 of the General Data Protection Regulation (GDPR).
 Here you can read more about these rights.